-How to update a resource dependency graph is shown in Algorithm 4.
+Algorithm 4 shows how to update a resource dependency graph..
 A possible schedule for a specific update block is that the residual capacity $C'{u,v}$ of all links in the final path can accommodate the flow demand.
 If so, the delay $\sigma{max}$ is returned and will be used in Algorithm 2.
 Otherwise, the integer -1 is returned, indicating that the update is infeasible (lines 11-12).
-When the update is done, the residual capacity $C'{u,v}$ of all links on the initial (final) path will be increased (decreased) by a flow demand (lines 4-10).
+When the update is done, the residual capacity